Let’s compare the free and paid versions of Nordpass and Lastpass to find out the winner of this contest. Stay tuned.

 But you get almost the same paid features with either.
 What you get extra is a 1Gb encrypted file storage with Lastpass premium.
 However, you can use NordLocker (by Nordpass’s parent company) providing encrypted cloud storage to get 3Gb free storage.

-And the entry-level subscription of Nordpass is priced almost at the half of Lastpass’s similar tier.
+But if you’re just interested in Nordpass, its entry level subscription is priced almost at the half of Lastpass’s similar tier.
 However, Nordpass is slightly costlier if you’re opting for a family plan where both provide six user accounts.

 But we will stick to the personal subscription and won’t hesitate to give this round to Nordpass.